LOUISE HERRON AM

 Commenced in role October 2010

-Background: Jonathan has been with Sydney Opera House since 2002 in programming and management leadership positions with a particular focus on commercial production.
+Background: Jonathan has been with Sydney Opera House since 2002 in programming and administration roles, with a particular focus on commercial production.
 He was appointed as executive producer in 2010 and then to his current role as head of the Opera House’s creative division in October 2010.
-Prior to joining Sydney Opera House, Jonathan was Group Operations Manager for The Edge in Auckland for four years and before that with Village Force working at venues including the St James Theatre.
-Jonathan is a member of the Australia-New Zealand and Asia-Pacific Arts Centre’s Programming Groups (OZPAC & AAPPAC), the Executive Council of Live Performance Australia, the Venue Infrastructure Taskforce, Venue Managers Association and Deputy Chair of The Helpmann Awards Theatre Nominating Panel.
+Before joining the Opera House, Jonathan was Group Operations Manager for The Edge in Auckland for four years and before that with Village Force, working at venues including the St James Theatre and in cinema complexes.
+Jonathan is a member of the Association of Asia Pacific Performing Arts Centres, the Australian Performing Arts Centres Association, the executive council of Live Performance Australia, and the Venue Management Association.
+He is Deputy Chair of the Helpmann Awards theatre nominating panel.

 Director, Theatre and Events

 Commenced in role March 2012

 Role: David is responsible for venue and event sales, ticketing, Resident Company and commercial hirer marketing, technical management, recording and broadcast, production management, stage management and safety aspects of event delivery at the house.

 Director, Building Development and Maintenance